Pope Paul VI: Montini's philosophy

-and in fact Montini was never to be made a cardinal by Pius XII, who held no consistory and created no cardinals from the time he appointed Montini to Milan and his own death four years later.
-After Angelo Roncalli became Pope John XXIII, he made Montini a cardinal in December 1958.
+and, in fact, Montini was never to be made a cardinal by Pius XII, who held no consistory and created no cardinals between the time he appointed Montini to Milan and his own death four years later.
+After Montini's friend Angelo Roncalli became Pope John XXIII, he made Montini a cardinal in December 1958.

-Montini and Angelo Roncalli were considered to be friends, but when Roncalli, as Pope John XXIII, announced a new Ecumenical Council, Cardinal Montini reacted with disbelief and said to Giulio Bevilacqua: "This old boy does not know what a hornets nest he is stirring up."
-He was appointed to the Central Preparatory Commission in 1961.
-During the council, Pope John XXIII asked him to live in the Vatican.
-He was a member of the Commission for Extraordinary Affairs but did not engage himself much in the floor debates on various issues.
-His main advisor was Giovanni Colombo, whom he later appointed to be his successor in Milan The commission was greatly overshadowed by the insistence of John XXIII that the Council complete all its work in one single session before Christmas 1962, to coincide with the 400th anniversary of the Council of Trent, an insistence which may have also been influenced by the Pope's having recently been told that he had cancer.
+When the new pope announced an ecumenical council, Cardinal Montini reacted with disbelief and said to Giulio Bevilacqua: "This old boy does not know what a hornets nest he is stirring up."
+Montini was appointed to the Central Preparatory Commission in 1961.
+During the council, Pope John XXIII asked him to live in the Vatican, where he was a Commission for Extraordinary Affairs member, though he did not engage much in the floor debates.
+His main advisor was Giovanni Colombo, whom he later appointed as his successor in Milan The commission was significantly overshadowed by the insistence of John XXIII that the Council complete all its work before Christmas 1962, to coincide with the 400th anniversary of the Council of Trent, an insistence which may have also been influenced by the Pope's having recently been told that he had cancer.

+John had a vision but "did not have a clear agenda.
+His rhetoric seems to have had a note of over-optimism, a confidence in progress, which was characteristic of the 1960s."

 Pastoral progressivism

 During his period in Milan, Montini was widely seen as a progressive member of the Catholic hierarchy.
-He reformed pastoral care, adopting new approaches.
-He used his authority to ensure that the liturgical reforms of Pius XII were carried out at the local level and employed innovative methods to reach the people of Milan.
-For example, huge posters announced throughout the city that 1,000 voices would speak to them from 10 to 24 November 1957.
-More than 500 priests and many bishops, cardinals and lay people delivered 7,000 sermons in the period not only in churches but in factories, meeting halls, houses, courtyards, schools, offices, military barracks, hospitals, hotels and other places, wherever people congregated.
-His goal was the re-introduction of faith to a city without much religion.
+He adopted new approaches to reach the faithful with pastoral care and carried through the liturgical reforms of Pius XII at the local level.
+For example, huge posters announced throughout the city that 1,000 voices would speak to them from 10 to 24 November 1957: more than 500 priests and many bishops, cardinals, and lay people delivered 7,000 sermons, not only in churches but in factories, meeting halls, houses, courtyards, schools, offices, military barracks, hospitals, hotels and wherever people congregated.
+His goal was re-introducing faith to a city without much religion.
 "If only we can say Our Father and know what this means, then we would understand the Christian faith."

-Pius XII asked Archbishop Montini to Rome October 1957, where he gave the main presentation to the Second World Congress of Lay Apostolate.
-Previously as Pro-Secretary of State, he had worked hard to form a unified worldwide organisation of lay people of 58 nations, representing 42 national organisations.
+Pius XII asked Archbishop Montini to Rome in October 1957, where he gave the main presentation to the Second World Congress of Lay Apostolate.
+As Pro-Secretary of State, he had worked hard to form this worldwide organisation of lay people in 58 nations, representing 42 national organisations.
 He presented them to Pius XII in Rome in 1951.
 The second meeting in 1957 gave Montini an opportunity to express the lay apostolate in modern terms: "Apostolate means love.
 We will love all, but especially those, who need help...
 We will love our time, our technology, our art, our sports, our world."